 Obstetrician and Gynecologist, Infertility Fellowship, Metabolic Diseases Research Center, Research Institute for Prevention of Non-Communicable Diseases, Qazvin University of Medical Sciences, Qazvin, Iran.

-Aim: The study was to assess the correlation between fetal lateral ventricular width and biometric measurements with ultrasound examination.
+Background: We aimed to assess the relationship between fetal lateral ventricular width and biometric measurements with ultrasound examination.

-Results: The mean gestational age in the control group was 20.3 weeks, and in the case group was 20.5 weeks (P>0.05).
-The mean maternal age, maternal past medical history, obstetrical history, mode of conception, fetal presentation, and fetal gender did not differ between the groups.
+Results: The mean maternal age, maternal past medical history, obstetrical history, mode of conception, fetal presentation, and fetal gender did not differ between the groups.
 We compared 187 patients as the control group with 80 patients as the case group at the same gestational age and gender.
-The mean ventricular width in the case group was 8.6mm, and in the control group was 5.9mm.
-The study group had significantly larger head circumference (P=0.002), biparietal diameter (P<.001), femur length (P=0.005), and estimated fetal weight (P<.001) compared with the control group.
+The mean ventricular width in the case group was 8.6 mm, and in the control group was 5.9mm.
+The study group had significantly larger head circumference, biparietal diameter, femur length, and estimated fetal weight compared with the control group (P<0.05).

-Conclusion: The lateral ventricular width is dependent on other biometric parameters such as head circumference, biparietal diameter, and generally fetal size, and larger ventricle width is associated with larger parameters.
-This association may be the cause of some isolated mild ventriculomegaly, and isolated mild ventriculomegaly does not necessarily mean a pathological condition.
+Conclusion: The lateral ventricular width is dependent on other biometric parameters such as head circumference, biparietal diameter, and general fetal size, and larger ventricle width is associated with larger parameters.